EagleFG/Battleship/README.md

 - public void StartPiecePlacementPhaseUI() - disables start game button, enables piece placement UI
 - public void StartTurnTakingPhaseUI() - disables piece placement UI

+- public void TriggerSunkPieceUI(string) - enables sunk piece UI and gives it the name of the sunk piece

 - public void TriggerVitoryUI() - enables victory UI
 - public void TriggerDefeatUI() - enables defeat UI

 - public void ReloadScene() - reloads the scene
 - public void QuitGame() - quits the application

+## Possible Improvements
+Some ideas to improve, were this prototype to move forward

+- [x] Keep track of which pieces have been sunk instead of simply keeping overall score
+- [x] Have AI player announce when their piece has been sunk
+- [x] Change tile selectability to be a board property rather than iterating over every tile
+- [x] Correct tile generation to match tile names to board game's proper positioning, rather than having A1 be in the bottom left corner
+- [ ] Generate board based on position/rotation/scale of parent instead of having to move the board after generating tiles
+- [ ] Make opponent piece placement more deterministic rather than choosing a random place, checking validity, then choosing a random place again
+- [ ] Piece placement confirmation button instead of automatic game transition